Introduction for Educators

 - Topic 7: Freedom of the Press and News/Media Literacy

 Building Democracy for All is based on our belief that learning will be impactful and lasting when teachers and students act together as pedagogical partners.
-In this book, we use a framework where students and teachers INVESTIGATE, UNCOVER, and ENGAGE with each of the standards in the Massachusetts 8th Grade Civics and Government Curriculum Framework.
+In this book, we use a framework where students and teachers can access an INVESTIGATE, UNCOVER, and ENGAGE module for each of the standards in the Massachusetts 8th Grade Civics and Government Curriculum Framework.

 - INVESTIGATE offers learning field trips with historical context and online links to primary source materials, historical timelines, biographies of influential people, interactive websites, and relevant factual information to promote awareness and understanding of the principles, values, institutions, and practices of American democracy.
 Investigating our nation’s governmental history and foundations introduces students to their rights and responsibilities as members of a democratic society.